dxmv/fitness_app/client/README.md

 - [ ] Home screen:

   - [x] Recent activities (show the last 3 workouts & have a button to see more)
+  - [ ] Weekly calendar that shows whether the user has workouts for that day
   - [ ] A weekly calendar with the workouts from the routine

 - [x] Recent workouts screen: